SpencerEricksen/PCBA_downloads_oxphos/README.md

 # Pipeline for compiling PubChem BioAssay data for all compounds with deposited testing outcomes against a given target system.

-Here, we applied this pipeline against our target phenotype/mechanism of interest the OXPHOS pathway.
-Here we obtained all compund assay data from assays associated with OXPHOS inhibition--a mechanism involving as least several different targets or biochemical sites.
+Here, we applied this pipeline to acquire compound testing data from PubChem from assays related to the OXPHOS pathway.
+This includes a wide variety of assays involving different biochemical targets, whole cells, etc.

 The pipeline begings with a search based on key word terms in the 'Assay Description' to identify assays potentially related to our target with potentially relevant data.
 Here is the site for structuring and submitting your query: https://www.ncbi.nlm.nih.gov/pcassay/advanced

-The following query returns 4645 assays--performed on May 22, 2019 at 13:51
+The following query was performed on May 22, 2019 at 13:51

 >("electron transport chain"[Assay Description] OR "mitochondrial complex"[Assay Description] OR "mitochondrial respiratory chain"[Assay Description] OR "mitochondrial membrane potential"[Assay Description])

-This query returns 4645 AIDs in a list that can be downloaed ('pcassay_result.txt').
+A list of 4645 AIDs is returned that can be downloaed ('pcassay_result.txt').
+Four assays were ultimately removed from this set as they did not involve or report compounds (CIDs).
+This reduces the assay set to 4641 AIDs.

 ###############